renovatebot/renovate/docs/usage/configuration-options.md

 ## transitiveRemediation

-When enabled, Renovate will attempt to remediate vulnerabilities even if they exist only in transitive dependencies.
+When enabled, Renovate tries to remediate vulnerabilities even if they exist only in transitive dependencies.

 Applicable only for GitHub platform (with vulnerability alerts enabled) and `npm` manager.
 When the `lockfileVersion` is higher than `1` in `package-lock.json`, remediations are only possible when changes are made to `package.json`.